lylaw27/pentago-blog/README.md

 yarn install
 ```

-This will install all the necessary packages from package.json including Next.js, Tailwind CSS, and other dependencies.
+This will install all the necessary packages from package.json including Next.js, CSS3, and other dependencies.

 ### 3. Set Up Environment Variables
 Create a .env.local file in the root of the project and add the following environment variables.
 These variables are used to configure authentication, image storage, and the database connection.